uhd-urz/elAPI/README.md

 # Example: https://demo.elabftw.net/api/v2/
 # Note the host URL ends with the API endpoint
 api_token: <token with at least read-access>
-# You can generate an API token from eLabFTW user panel -> API keys tab.
+# "A.k.a API key".
+You can generate an API token from eLabFTW user panel -> API keys tab.
 export_dir: ~/Downloads/elAPI
 unsafe_api_token_warning: true
 enable_http2: false